Wm. Knabe & Co.: Sohmer & Co.

-Today
+21st century

-Wm.
-Knabe & Co. pianos are manufactured by Samick Musical Instruments, Ltd., which acquired the name from PianoDisc, owners of Mason & Hamlin, in 2001.
+In 2001, Samick Musical Instruments, Ltd.acquired the name Wm.
+Knabe & Co. from PianoDisc.

-As of 2007, Knabes are offered in three sizes of vertical pianos – a 119 cm (47 inches) in three furniture case styles, as well as 121 cm (48 inches) and 131 cm (52 inches) models – and four sizes of grand pianos – three case styles each of 158 cm (5 feet 3 inches) the WKG53, 173 cm (5 feet 8 inches) the WKG58, 193 cm (6 feet 4 inches) the WKG64, and 215 cm (7 ft) WKG70 models.
+In early 2006, Samick Music Corporation, distributor for Samick in the United States and Canada, announced it had started building a 210000 sqft distribution center and factory in Gallatin, Tennessee, where they planned to manufacture Knabe and J. P. Pramberger lines beginning in that year or the next.
+In 2007, Knabe pianos were offered in vertical and grand models.
+Vertical pianos came in three sizes: a 119 cm (47 inches) in three furniture case styles, as well as 121 cm (48 inches) and 131 cm (52 inches) models.
+Grand pianos came in four sizes: three case styles each of 158 cm (5 feet 3 inches) the WKG53, 173 cm (5 feet 8 inches) the WKG58, 193 cm (6 feet 4 inches) the WKG64, and 215 cm (7 ft) WKG70 models.

-In early 2006, Samick Music Corporation, distributor for Samick in the United States and Canada, announced it had started building a 210000 sqft distribution center and factory in Gallatin, Tennessee, where they plan to manufacture Knabe and J. P. Pramberger lines beginning in late 2006 or early 2007.

 Elvis Presley's white 1912 Knabe was auctioned on eBay on August 10–20, 2017.

 In the late 20th century, the abandoned Baltimore Knabe factory at Eutaw and West Streets was razed to make way for the Baltimore Ravens' football stadium.
-A sidewalk keyboard mosaic on the southwest corner of the stadium honors the Knabe legacy.
-The cupola that was located atop the factory now stands on the grounds of the Baltimore Museum of Industry.
+A mosaic on the sidewalk at the southwest corner of the stadium depicts a keyboard and honors the Knabe legacy.
+The cupola atop the factory now stands on the grounds of the Baltimore Museum of Industry.